njacobs2019/COS301_HW1/README.md

 # About PLY Calcx
 This was completed for a homework assignment for UMaine's Programming Languages class COS 301.
-It uses the PLY library (Python Lex Yacc) to specify how to tokenize and parse input from standard input, then executes the calculations with the running Python instance.
-It is a Python alternative to Lex and Yacc (Yet another compiler compiler) which are the Unix alterniatives to the more popular [GNU Flex](https://www.gnu.org/software/flex/) and [GNU Bison](https://www.gnu.org/software/bison/).
+It uses the PLY library (Python Lex Yacc) to specify how to tokenize and parse input from standard input, then executes the calculations for a standard calculator with the running Python instance.
+PLY is a Python alternative to Lex and Yacc (Yet another compiler compiler) which are the Unix alternatives to the more popular [GNU Flex](https://www.gnu.org/software/flex/) and [GNU Bison](https://www.gnu.org/software/bison/).
 Flex is a lexical analyzer for tokenizing input and Bison is a parser generator.

 # Installation
 This program was developed in the Anaconda distribution of Python 3.9.